aes-erlangen/aes-erlangen.github.io/content/news/switching-zulip/index.md

 Hi everybody,

-Slack has served us up until now as our chat, but we decided phase out of Slack and move to [Zulip](https://zulip.com/).
+Slack has served us up until now as our chat, but we decided phasing out of Slack and moving to [Zulip](https://zulip.com/).
 You can find us now at [aes-erlangen.zulipchat.com](https://aes-erlangen.zulipchat.com), the links on the website are already updated.
 This decision was made in the last Orga meeting, because:

  - Zulip gives open access to the data and allows self-hosting
  - easy integration of mailing lists